rikZerac/gradle-hello-world/README.md

 5. **run the created job** which execute `clean`, `test` and `build` gradle tasks through a *Gradle wrapper* which downloads a project specific Gradle version(*4.10.3*) if not present in the job workspace und use it to run the tasks.
 Test reports are visible by browsing `build/reports/tests/test/index.html` inside the job workspace. **The built app war is archived** (with job execution fingerprint) and thus can be downloaded from the build summary page

+6. Follow this [`README`][list-plugins-module-link] to get the list of the plugins installed in your new running Jenkins instance using the Python module included in this repository.
+By saving this formatted plugins list on a text file you recreate [`plugins.txt`][plugins-txt-link], through which the image was originally configured

-6. hopefully do not find too many bugs =D
+7. hopefully do not find too many bugs =D

 [gradle-link]: https://guides.gradle.org/building-java-web-applications/
 [jenkins-docker-link]: https://github.com/jenkinsci/docker/blob/master/README.md